 Every business sale goes through a process of due diligence.
 This is when the potential buyer delves into the details of the business’ finances and operations to gain a greater understanding of the reality of the business.
 And, to reduce risks associated with the purchase.

 This can be a grueling process.
-Both parties must be prepared for the level of scrutiny involved.
+Both parties should prepare for the level of scrutiny involved.

 As a seller, the best way to prepare for the due diligence process is to make sure all the information you provide is accurate and complete.
 Avoid any manipulations or gamesmanship that skews the data.

-Misleading information will be uncovered during the due diligence process.
+Misleading information will be uncovered during this process.
 This will only slow the negotiations and could lead to an antagonistic relationship that may even kill the deal.

 Financial due diligence